KazDragon/terminalpp/README.md

 # Status

-Terminal++ is currently automatically tested using Clang 4.0 and GCC 5.5.
+Terminal++ is currently automatically tested using MSVC 2019 and GCC 7.5.
 For further information about the working status of the library, to report any bugs, or to make any feature requests, visit the [Issues page](https://github.com/KazDragon/terminalpp/issues).
+Feel free to discuss using Github Discussions!

 # The Basics